Exclusive breastfeeding under six months (EBF)

 Definition

-This indicator measures the percentage of infants 0–5 months of age who were fed exclusively with breast milk during the first 6 months of life.
+This indicator measures the percentage of infants 0–5 months of age who were fed exclusively with breast milk during the previous day.

 Exclusive breastfeeding is defined as breastfeeding with no other food or drink, not even water.
 Breastfeeding by a wet nurse, feeding of expressed breast milk, and feeding of donor human milk all count as being fed breast milk.
 Prescribed medicines, oral rehydration solution, vitamins and minerals are not counted as fluids or foods.
 However, herbal fluids and similar traditional medicines are counted as fluids, and infants who consume these are not exclusively breastfed.